Research

 On-Going Projects

 15th Street Nutrition Education Program (NEP).
 This NEP is being done in collaboration with the 15th St. Farm in downtown St. Petersburg and several local schools in Pinellas County.
-Funded by the USDA, the purpose of the NEP is to teach agricultural science and improve nutritional health of students, parents, and teachers living/working in lower-income communities that have food deserts.
+Funded by the USDA, the purpose of the NEP is to teach agricultural science and improve the nutritional health of students, parents, and teachers living/working in lower-income communities that have food deserts.
 In addition to the educational activities, the program is providing both human resources and monetary support to build several school gardens where hands-on activities are taking place.
 NEP website.

 Hillsborough Home Grown.
 This research concerns a County-led food system program in Hillsborough County.
 Hillsborough currently seeks to, in part, lead a community development initiative, where organizations will coordinate food system programs and outreach for community engagement and education.
-CAFHSC is conducting conduct training and perform analysis to support and evaluate the beginning stages of this Homegrown Hillsborough food systems program and related efforts.
+CAFHSC is conducting conduct training and performing analysis to support and evaluate the beginning stages of this Homegrown Hillsborough food systems program and related efforts.

 Food Insecure Population’s Decreased Microbiome Diversity and the Effect with Increased Inflammation, leakiness in Their Gut and Decreased Cognitive Function.
 The Microbiomes Institute (USF Tampa), Center for the Advancement of Food Security and Healthy Communities (CAFSHC, USF Tampa), and School of Hospitality & Tourism Management (USF Sarasota) have teamed up to study the relationship between food security, the gut microbiome, and cognition.
 This study will assess what people eat, measure their level of food security, and take saliva and stool samples to analyze bacterial diversity.